RGPosadas/Mull/ml/trash-recognition/README.md

 This directory is split into the following files and folders:

 - `images`: This folder contains our training and testing data.
-- `annotations`: This folders contains `label_map.pbtxt` which explain what categories, or "classes" of objects our model will be able to recognize.
+- `annotations`: This folder contains `label_map.pbtxt` which explains what categories, or "classes" of objects our model will be able to recognize.
 It will also contain TF Records, which are big binary files that contain processed training/testing data.
 - `pre-trained-models`: This folder contains [preexisting models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) whose configuration is reused to train our custom models.
 - `models`: This folder contains the custom models we are training.
-These folders will contains a `pipeline.config` file, which contains all of the config related to how the model will be trained.
+These folders will contain a `pipeline.config` file, which contains all of the config related to how the model will be trained.
-- `exported-models`: This folder contains final, trained models which have been exported/saved in the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
+- `exported-models`: This folder contains final, trained models that have been exported/saved in the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
-- `converted-models`: This folder contains final models which have been converted into a format that can run with [Tensorflow JS](https://www.tensorflow.org/js).
+- `converted-models`: This folder contains final models that have been converted into a format that can run with [Tensorflow JS](https://www.tensorflow.org/js).
 - `test-model.ipynb`: This file is a [Jupyter Notebook](https://jupyter.org/) meant to allow you to test a model after it has been trained and exported
-- And then there are various python scripts which have documentation at the top of the file.
+- And then there are various python scripts that have documentation at the top of the file.

 ## Setup

-First follow the installation instructions at: <https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html>
+First follow the installation instructions at <https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html>

 Tutorial Notes: